Palazzo del Governatore.

 Elli beach in winter.

-From Elli beach you can clearly see the Turkish coast of Asia Minor, while on your right hand you pass by the “Rhodos Casino”, a luxury hotel which opened its doors in 1927 as “Grande Albergo delle Rose”.
+From Elli Beach, you can see the Turkish coast of Asia Minor, while on your right hand, you pass by the “Rhodos Casino”, a luxury hotel that opened its doors in 1927 as “Grande Albergo delle Rose”.

-❤The hotel changed hands several times and eventually closed in the mid-70s.
-The building renovated and opened again in 2002 as a Casino and hotel.
-Throughout the years royalty, statesmen and other prominent international figures have walked through the imposing front doors, including Greek prime ministers Eleftherios Venizelos, Konstantinos Karamanlis and Georgios Papandreou, the Greek shipping magnate Aristotle Onassis, British Prime Minister Winston Churchill, and the Israeli Minister of Defence Moshe Dayan.
+❤ The hotel changed hands several times and eventually closed in the mid-seventies.
+The building was renovated and opened again in 2002 as a casino and hotel.
+Throughout the years, royalty, statesmen, and other prominent international figures have walked through the imposing front doors, including Greek prime ministers Eleftherios Venizelos, Konstantinos Karamanlis and Georgios Papandreou, the Greek shipping magnate Aristotle Onassis, British Prime Minister Winston Churchill, and the Israeli Minister of Defence Moshe Dayan.

 Its lavish premises have housed events of great historic importance, most significantly the 1948 signing of the foundation of the State of Israel.💔